fizzbee-io/website/content/examples/linked_list_cycle.md

     if tortoise == hare:
       return True
 ```

+### Finding cycle by keeping track of visited nodes

 We can also use an algorithm that keeps track of viisted nodes to detect cycles and compare the result with the algorithm we are modeling.